 - The wrong kind of warm-up.
 It's never a good idea to walk into the gym and start blasting into a grueling workout.
 There are two kinds of warm-ups: general and specific.
 Examples of general warm-ups would be exercises like jumping jacks, running in place, or five slow minutes with a stationary bike or rowing machine.
 A specific warm-up would be doing a set of your first exercise with a light weight.
 Don't neglect warming-up, but don't overdo it, either.
 Save most of your energy for your main workout.

-- Not changing your workout.
-This does not mean switch your routine every other week.
+- You are not changing your workout.
+This does not mean to switch your routine every other week.
 You need to give a new routine sufficient time to produce results.
-However, always keep in mind the SAID Principal (Specific Adaption to Imposed Demands).
-In plain English, what this means is that after time, your body adapts to whatever stress you are placing upon it.
+However, always keep in mind the SAID Principle (Specific Adaption to Imposed Demands).
+In plain English, what this means is that after time, your body adapts to whatever stress you are placing on it.
 Usually, this is great.
 Without this ability, our evolution would have stopped millions of years ago, and we'd be as extinct as dinosaurs.
-But in the gym, this amazing example of the body's incredible ability to adapt is not our best friend, but our worst enemy.
-The take-away is this: obtaining muscle mass and great bodybuilding results is not easy, especially when your body adapts to the same routine.
-Don't be afraid to tweak your routine and add or subtract certain exercises or exercise protocols.
+But in the gym, this fantastic example of the body's incredible ability to adapt is not our best friend, but our worst enemy.
+The takeaway is this: obtaining muscle mass and significant bodybuilding results are not easy, especially when your body adapts to the same routine.
+Don't be afraid to tweak your routine and add or subtract specific exercises or exercise protocols.

 - Not concentrating.
 Anything worth doing is worth 100% of your effort.
-Think of what your doing, and aim to develop a mind-muscle connection.
-This is simply imagining your muscle working as you're performing each repetition.
+Think of what you're doing, and aim to develop a mind-muscle connection.
+This is merely imagining your muscle working as you're performing each repetition.
 By concentrating with a laser-like focus, you will both make more progress quicker and avoid injury.

-- Expecting too much, too quick.
+- You are expecting too much, too quick.
 With the rare exception of a few gifted, genetic freaks, most people need to look at progress in the gym as a marathon, not a sprint.
 Never forget that you are competing with yourself, not anyone else.
 Stick with it, and the results will come.

-- Ignoring the cool-down.
-Finally, once your last set and rep is completed, don't just run to the locker room, then jump in your car.
+- You are ignoring the cool-down.
+Finally, once your last set and rep are completed, don't just run to the locker room, then jump in your car.
 A few minutes of stretching and self-massage will work wonders for preventing soreness and increasing blood flow.